 To ensure your business remains successful and shareholder partnerships stay intact, our team can offer you the advice and guidance you need to continue your business as usual.

 Dispute resolution is the process of settling or resolving a dispute between parties.
 This can be done using a variety of methods, from litigation to mediation.

-Our experienced dispute resolution solicitors in Liverpool and Southport can save you and your business time and money by working with you to come to the amicable and fair outcome.
+Our experienced dispute resolution solicitors in Southport can save you and your business time and money by working with you to come to the amicable and fair outcome.

 Disputes are becoming more and more common, and dealing with them in a proactive and positive way is important in order to try to maintain a working relationship with the other Party and also avoid any negative publicity that can accompany a dispute.

 We’ll work with you to try and avoid the Courts where possible; exploring other practical and cost-effective avenues such as mediation or other forms of alternative dispute resolution (ADR).

 If litigation becomes inevitable, our specialist dispute resolution solicitors will guide you through the whole process and keep you informed on costs and deadlines along the way.

 Alternative Dispute Resolution (ADR) is rapidly gaining favour with Courts as a sensible alternative to issuing Proceedings and can be used to settle a case before it goes to trial.

 Negotiation is often overlooked but is the single most effective way of resolving a business dispute at any stage and is always the first approach that we suggest.

 We can give you advice on how best to conduct your own negotiations or we can take them over for you and work towards an agreed position for a period of time agreed with you before considering other options for resolving the dispute.